roman-int3/VirusFatal/README.md

 # System requerments
-* WindowsXP on ESXI hypervisor for antivuruses automatisation.
+* WindowsXP on ESXi hypervisor for antivuruses automatisation.
 * Any linux server for scanBalancer.